-For some, part of their love for rock climbing comes from the connection with nature: the exposure to the elements, the views and encounters with wildlife that we get while pitting ourselves against nature’s obstacles.
-Paradoxically our actions in participating in the sport can threaten the continued survival of that which we love.
+For some, part of their love for rock climbing comes from the connection with nature: the exposure to the elements, the views and encounters with wildlife that they get while pitting themselves against nature’s obstacles.
+Paradoxically, actions in participating in these sports can threaten the continued survival of those fragile habitats and ecosystems.

 - Do not remove natural vegetation, including mosses and lichens, without first getting permission from the land owner or the appropriate conservation body.
 If protected habitats are destroyed by climbing or abseiling, this could be a criminal offence.

 - Gullies and ledges are vulnerable and important habitats.
 Try to avoid using them for belaying.

 - Avoid damaging the rock itself.
 Do not chip or deface the cliff, and be mindful not to cause erosion of susceptible rocks by for example, climbing on sandstone in wet conditions, using a wire brush to clean soft rocks such as gritstone, or repeatedly top roping the same routes on limestone.

 - In many areas, the use of fixed equipment is restricted due to landowners’ requests, liability issues, and visibility.
 Anyone considering installing new fixed equipment, or replacing exiting equipment should carefully consider local climbing ethos, local laws, landowners wishes, the environmental sensitivity of the area, public safety issues, and whether it is absolutely necessary.

 - When abseiling, take particular care not to cause erosion by loosening or polishing rocks.
 Use fixed abseil stations if these are established by the landowner.
 Avoid damaging trees by not using them as abseil anchors, or if they need to be used, use tree protectors and avoid trampling on the roots.